PART 37: GEOGRAPHY & GEOMETRY

-The teenagers in Frank’s basement couldn’t hear the plea.
+The teenagers in Frank’s basement couldn’t hear Mr. Waterson’s plea.
 But they were working on a plan.

 Chartreuse shook her head.
 “I did another vision quest last night but got, you know, the same results,” she reported.
 “Namely that Carrie won’t get any worse until after this weekend.
 It could be as early as Monday that she, well…” The pink haired girl bit her lip.